Reducing the debt : is it optimal to outsource an investment?: Proofs in Situation 2

-{\bf End of the proof of Proposition \ref{PropStackelberg}.} In conclusion, the maximum over $\Ac$ is attained, either on $\Bc$ or $\Cc$, and a Stackelberg equilibrium exists.
-Moreover if $\alpha>0$, then we have the characterization given in the statement of Proposition. \ep
+{\bf End of the proof of Theorem \ref{PropStackelberg}.} \\ In conclusion, the maximum over ${\cal A}$ is attained, either on ${\cal B}$ or ${\cal C}$, and a Stackelberg equilibrium exists.
+Moreover if $\alpha>0$, the characterization given in the statement of the theorem follows from Lemma \ref{L5.4}.
+The last assertion follows from the end of the proof of Proposition \ref{PropOptimumFirm1}. \ep